wagtail/wagtail-ai/docs/ai-backends.md

 Wagtail AI can be configured to use different backends to support different AI services.

-Currently the only (and default) backend available in Wagtail AI is the ["LLM" backend](#the-llm-backend).
+The default backend for text completion available in Wagtail AI is the ["LLM" backend](#the-llm-backend).
+To enable [image description](../images-integration/), you can use the ["OpenAI" backend](#the-openai-backend).

 ## The "LLM" backend

 This backend uses the ["LLM" library](https://llm.datasette.io/en/stable/) which offers support for many AI services through plugins.
+At the moment it only supports [text completion](../editor-integration/).

 By default, it is configured to use OpenAI's `gpt-3.5-turbo` model.